-My family visited the Rock City Christmas fun at the Enchanted Garden of Lights , and it was a blast!
+My family visited Rock City Christmas near Lookout Mountain at the Enchanted Garden of Lights , and it was a blast!
 It’s something I had wanted to do for awhile, but we just hadn’t made it during our busy holiday season before.
 I’m so happy we made the time!
 It was a really fantastic time for all of us, here’s a little of what you can expect.

 My favorite thing about this Christmas adventure was that it felt like there was so much to do, but it wasn’t overwhelming at all.
 And new for 2018, over a million lights, and the world’s largest walk-through Christmas tree!

 There were four distinct areas to visit (and you could choose which order you visited them), and there were quite a few Christmas characters to meet!
 It was so well done and themed, and all of the “elves” who worked there were so friendly and helpful.
 We adored the activities on North Pole Highway, and seeing Jack Frost and Inara the Ice Queen in the Arctic Kingdom!

 The Magic Forest was my favorite trail — but it was also the coldest!
 So cold and windy up there, but so beautiful and fun.
 The man behind me put it best when he said, “I think they should consider doing this in the Spring.”
 Ha!
 The Magic Forest had the trees lighting up to the music, and then we also continued on through to the Fairyland Caverns and Mother Goose Village — which are my kids’ favorite parts of Rock City during the rest of the year, so I was happy it was still open for this!

 The Arctic Kingdom was awesome — the kids met Jack Frost and Inara the Enchanted Garden of Lights Ice Queen, and we also got to check out a super cute polar bear area (they were pretend, but looked so real).